Aaron Judge Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.78 team ERA that ranks third across all league pitching staffs.
+- The Rays' 3.76 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to surrender 115 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Rays give up the fifth-fewest home runs in baseball (115 total, one per game).

-- In his last outing on Wednesday against the Miami Marlins, the right-hander went four innings, allowing five earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday, the lefty went five innings against the Houston Astros, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.